Connect tagged stream blocks and UHD sink

 I did confirm this works for bursts down to about 50 microseconds on a Tektronix RSA6100.
 Getting secondary confirmation would be helpful; hopefully the good people at Ettus Research can help. :)

-#9 Updated by Johnathan Corgan 10 months ago
+#9 Updated by Johnathan Corgan almost 3 years ago

 Sean--thanks for doing this.
 I've only glanced at the patch briefly, but it appears that it may be adding extra docs/functions instead of modifying them.
 Can you verify the patch is correctly formed?